DonchoAP/Scrapping_the_web_with_llama3/README.md

 -----------------

 * Node.js (version 14 or later)
-* LLaMA API (not officially available, but can be substituted with similar NLP libraries)
+* LLAMA API (not officially available, but can be substituted with similar NLP libraries)

 **Installation**
 --------------